top of page

 At the heart of Dan’s practice is the belief that healing begins when people are seen for who they truly are.
 Whether facilitating cathartic emotional releases, guiding clients through embodied sensory expressions, or simply co-regulating in a shared space, Dan brings a deep sense of empathy and care to every session.

-Dan welcomes clients from all walks of life, tailoring his work to support their individual paths toward well-being, resilience, and personal transformation.
+Dan welcomes clients from any and all walks of life, tailoring his work to support their individual paths toward well-being, resilience, and personal transformation.

 In the Australian Shiatsu College Dan was trained in various therapeutic techniques, Traditional Chinese Medicine Theory and acupoint theory (Tsubo).
 In practice Dan employs his knowledge of acupoints throughout the body and uses different techniques to restore a more balanced state of being.
-After many years of practice Dan finds that bodywork is beneficial in so many ways, for example: circulation and mobility issues, myo-facial release, finding a sense of grounding and physical/emotional re-calibration and most importantly when bodywork is used as a regular health maintenance tool it can assist in preventing health issues from arising.
+After many years of practice Dan finds that bodywork is beneficial in so many ways, for example: circulation and mobility issues, myo-facial release, finding a sense of grounding and physical/emotional re-calibration and most importantly when bodywork is used as a regular health maintenance tool it can assist in preventing health issues from arising through nervous system regulation, Neuroplasticity, being held and seen regularly, just to name a few reasons.

 Dan is a member of the Shiatsu Therapists Association of Australia http://www.staa.org.au/ whose function is to ensure high standards of practice in this field, including compliance with high standards of client focused professional and ethical behavior.
 One requirement is to perform 20 hours per year of professional development which assures constant growth from the practitioner which only ads more value to the treatment quality.